 Even if you wholeheartedly believe in what you’re doing is beneficial for the world, there will inevitably be people who won’t like or respect it.
 In some cases, they may even try to cause harm to you and/or damage your reputation.

-For example, do you think highly successful people such as Tony Robbins or Elon Musk will waste their precious time on creating negative comments on blogs, podcasts, or videos?
+For example, do you think highly successful people such as Tony Robbins or Elon Musk will waste their precious time on creating negative comments on blog posts, podcasts, or videos?

 Create Your Own Supportive Tribe